Symptoms and causes of diarrhoea in children

 The sudden onset of diarrhea with or without vomiting in a previously healthy child is usually due to acute gastroenteritis.
 Acute gastroenteritis is an infection of the gut leading to an inflammation of the stomach and the intestines.
 It causes diarrhea and may also cause symptoms such as vomiting, abdominal pain and fever.
 The symptoms normally lasts up to a week.

-Diarrhea as a side effect of antibiotic therapy is also common.
+Diarrhoea as a side effect of antibiotic therapy is also common.
 Up to 40 per cent of children treated with broad-spectrum antibiotics suffer from gastrointestinal side effects.
-Apart from diarrhea symptoms include nausea, vomiting, bloating and stomach pain.
+Apart from diarrohea symptoms include nausea, vomiting, bloating and stomach pain.
 Antibiotics disrupt the balance of our gut bacteria, the microbiota, our gut bacteria, and this imbalance can persist for a long time.

 Dehydration – the main risk of acute gastroenteritis

 The main risk of acute gastroenteritis in infants and children is dehydration.
 Dehydration means lack of fluids in the body and occurs when you loose more fluid than you take in.
 When the child has diarrhea the intestine can not absorb water and salts in a proper way.
 Vomiting leads to additional loss of fluid.
 Infants and small children with diarrhoea may worsen quickly if they get dehydrated.
 Pay attention to how your child feels and behaves.
 Passivity and apathy may be signs of dehydration as well as few very wet nappies.
 Consult a doctor immediately if you suspect that your child is becoming dehydrated.